brucestull/technology-and-perceptibility/CapstoneProposal.md

 * Data model for external sites' API[^external-site-api]

 [^external-site-api]:
     These are items in the stretch goal.
+External API to be determined.

 ## Schedule